Dominique Strauss-Kahn: Timeline

-Board of Russian Regional Development Bank (2013–)
+Board of Russian Regional Development Bank and activities in Ukraine

 In July 2013, Strauss-Kahn accepted a position as a board member of the Russian Regional Development Bank: a banking subsidiary of the Russian state oil company Rosneft.
 Shortly after that he also accepted a similar position at the Russian Direct Investment Fund.

-Activities in Ukraine

 He was a member of the supervisory board of the bank Kredit Dnipro and involved himself in the bank Arjil, for which he raised advisory assignments to the Serbian Government in 2013 and to the Tunisian Government in 2016.

-Adviser to the Serbian Government
+Adviser to the Serbian and South Sudan governments

 On 13 September 2013, it was announced by Serbian Deputy Prime Minister Aleksandar Vučić that Strauss-Kahn would become economic adviser to the Serbian government and that he was expected in Belgrade the following week.

-Adviser to South Sudan government

 Strauss-Kahn has helped the government of South Sudan to set up the National Credit Bank in May 2013.
 The bank was owned by the now bankrupt joint venture Leyne, Strauss-Kahn and Partners.
 But shortly after the bank was established, fighting in South Sudan began and in October 2014 he left the bank.

 Investment banking and hedge fund

 On 25 September 2013, it was announced that Strauss-Kahn was to join Anatevka, a small investment banking firm based in Luxembourg.
 The firm was also to change its name to Leyne, Strauss-Kahn and Partners or LSK.
 His lead partner in the venture was Thierry Leyne.
 In 2014, LSK announced an effort to launch a $2 billion hedge fund.
 Three days after Strauss-Kahn left the National Credit Bank in October 2014, Thierry Leyne committed suicide in Tel Aviv.
 On 7 November 2014, the company filed for bankruptcy with debts of 100 million €.
 France 2 television has investigated Strauss-Kahn (Cash Investigation) and has shown that he has made a profit of several millions dollars after the crash of National Credit Bank.